Recent Changes - Search:

 If you are having driver trouble in Windows, try using the FTClean utility to clean out the drivers.

-Launch Sequence (How to Start up Scratch Using the Ichi-Board)
+Launch Sequence (How to Start up Scratch Using the IchiBoard)

-Please follow these steps every time you start Scratch with the Ichi Board.
+Please follow these steps every time you start Scratch with the IchiBoard.

-1. Plug in the Ichi Board
+1. Plug in the IchiBoard

 2. Start Scratch

-3. Don't unplug the Ichi Board while Scratch is running.
+3. Don't unplug the IchiBoard while Scratch is running.
 It won't be able to see the board again unless you restart from Step 1!

 Introduction

-Scratch has 8 channels of information it reads from the Ichi board.
-They are the button, slider, microphone, light sensor, and plug-in sensors A, B, C, and D. The first four of these are built onto the board and never change.
-The four plug-in channels allow a variety of different sensors to be attached, further extending the capabilities of the board.
-The four plug-in ports are also used for the built-in accelerometer and digital inputs.
-Keep in mind that Scratch can only look at one sensor at a time on any channel.
+Scratch has 8 channels of information it reads from the IchiBoard.
+They are the button, slider, microphone, light sensor, and plug-in channels A, B, C, and D. The first four of these are built onto the board and never change.
+The four plug-in channels allow a variety of different sensors to be attached, extending the capabilities of the board.
+On the IchiBoard, the four plug-in ports are also used for the built-in accelerometer and digital inputs.
+Scratch can only look at one sensor at a time on any channel, so the an accelerometer axis or digital input cannot be used at the same time as a plug-in sensor that uses the same channel.
+This multiplexing allows the IchiBoard to be used without any modification or addition to the Scratch software.

-The Ichi board is a close cousin to the Pico board, the original sensor interface for Scratch.
-The Ichi board includes all of the features of the Pico board, plus a whole lot more.
+The IchiBoard is a close cousin to the PicoBoard, the original sensor interface for Scratch.
+The IchiBoard includes all of the features of the PicoBoard, plus a whole lot more.

-This page focuses on what you can do with the advanced features of the Ichi board.
+This page focuses on what you can do with the advanced features of the IchiBoard.
 For an introduction to the standard features, read through Getting Started With PicoBoards

 Changing Channels